reasonml/reasonml.github.io/docs/record.md

 ```
 <!--END_DOCUSAURUS_CODE_TABS-->

-Either of the above 3 says "this record's definition is found in the School file/module".
+Any of the three examples above says "this record's definition is found in the School file/module".
 The first one, the regular type annotation, is preferred.

 ### Immutable Update